CDCgov/ixa-epi-isolation/docs/natural_history_manager.md

 us describe what the input format for such a parameter may be.
 Returning to the idea of there being different possible respiratory viral load trajectories for each agent, it makes sense to specify these as a vector.
-If we want each trajectory to be associated with a particular incubation period distribution, we would also specify those values as a vector.
+If we want each trajectory to be associated with a particular incubation period distribution, we would also specify those values as a vector as well.

 ```json
 {